-29. already exists, then it should be a priority.
-30. 0. addressing now will hopefully prevent abuse in the future 21 growth of our valley 32.
+- 29. A: in order to support our farmers, and the permitting process already exists, then it should be a priority. - 30. addressing now will hopefully prevent abuse in the future growth of our valley - 31.
+Agree - 32.
 Agritourism is an important and great source of additional income to the farms as well as educational to those visiting the acres within the county.
-Farms that the allowed to do so. the acres within the county.
-Farms that depend on it, should be allowed to do so. be allowed to do so. ľ 33.
-Agritourism is important for the county economic development ł 34. agritourism should be supported as much as possible ł 55.
-35. And make sure there are NO "good old boy " activities and favoritisms going on.
-36. As we know, we are an area people travel to and then dream of moving to.
+Farms that depend on it, should be allowed to do so. - 33.
+Agritourism is important for the county economic development - 34. agritourism should be supported as much as possible - 35.
+And make sure there are NO "good old boy " activities and favoritisms going on. - 36.
+As we know, we are an area people travel to and then dream of moving to.
 We need to protect our farmland.
-Agritour great for business, but we need the country to help with keeping it fair without too much strain to farmers and country.
-A happy medium ľ 37. В ľ 38. b ľ 39. В ł 40.
-B l· 40.
-B you shouldn't have to jump through hoops ł B. I don't see this as a major priority as long as the 40-acre rule is in effect.
-43. B. This shouldn't be a priority because most of this shouldn't require permits.
+Agritourism is great for business, but we need the country to help with keeping it fair without too much strain to farmers and country.
+A happy medium... - 37.
+B - 38. k - 39.
+B - 40.
+B - 41.
+B you shouldn't have to jump through hoops - 42.
+B. I don't see this as a major priority as long as the 40-acre rule is in effect. - 43.
+B. This shouldn't be a priority because most of this shouldn't require permits.
 Let people use their land for profit.
-If the permits are a must, then yes Review the process to ensure it is simple and straightforward.
-44. But yes, some form of document should be provided to farmers. ľ 45.
-C. Those answers are wide apart answers and too simplis ľ 46. regular public process and include farmers/producers and others affected by proposing changes.
-Determining whether an activity is accessory should include other measuremen over and above income generation, costs or benefits or number of people served.
-Effects on neighboring properti and a clear method of closing a venue that is operating outside the criteria is also needed.
-Adding staff to enforce agritourism activities may not be the best investment for PD&S given other code violations that may have greater long- term impacts on the land.
-No evaluation of the cos ļ of additional staff is provided.
-47. Clarity will benefit all parties.
-It will also ensure communication, esp. with neighboring properties.
-48. Clear and well-defined permits benefit everyone. ľ 49.
-Clear codes with very limited restrictions ľ 50.
-Clear regulations are essential as well as equal treatment and fairness. ł 51.
-Create the permit with help of people who may purchase a 51. permit if you leave it up to county employees and lawyers it will become too cumbersome for a non-lawyer to apply; Too F 2 much for the county to take on 52. expanding uses with no enforcement is not a positive direction 53.
-Fair and simple is really important for regulations.
-54. Have you ever tried to get a permit from the county?
-Can take years.
-55. Having an adequate and funded agency for processing and enforcement of rules should definitely be a primary focu ľ 56.
-I don't think it is high priority. l· 57.
-I think there are more important issues. ł 58.
-I totally agree with simplifying rules. l· 59.
-If activities are expanded then yes if not it's probably not a higher priority than transportation congestion issues for 1 example.
+If the permits are a must, then yes...
+Review the process to ensure it is simple and straightforward. - 44.
+But yes, some form of document should be provided to farmers. - 45.
+C. Those answers are wide apart answers and too simplistic. - 46.
+Changes to forms and updates need to go through the regular public process and include farmers/producers and others affected by proposing changes.
+Determining whether an activity is accessory should include other measurements over and above income generation, costs or benefits or number of people served.
+Effects on neighboring properties and a clear method of closing a venue that is operating outside the criteria is also needed.
+Adding staff to enforce agritourism activities may not be the best investment for PD&S given other code violations that may have greater long-term impacts on the land.
+No evaluation of the cost/benefits of additional staff is provided. - 47.
+Clarity will benefit all parties.
+It will also ensure communication, esp. with neighboring properties. - 48.
+Clear and well-defined permits benefit everyone. - 49.
+Clear codes with very limited restrictions - 50.
+Clear regulations are essential as well as equal treatment and fairness. - 51.
+Create the permit with help of people who may purchase a permit if you leave it up to county employees and lawyers it will become too cumbersome for a non-lawyer to apply; Too much for the county to take on - expanding uses with no enforcement is not a positive direction - 53.
+Fair and simple is really important for regulations. - 54.
+Have you ever tried to get a permit from the county?
+Can take years. - 55.
+Having an adequate and funded agency for processing and enforcement of rules should definitely be a primary focus - 56.
+I don't think it is high priority. - 57.
+I think there are more important issues. - 58.
+I totally agree with simplifying rules. - If activities are expanded then yes if not it's probably not a higher priority than transportation congestion issues for example.